fisuda/ol-map-ja-widget/README.md

 ## Copyright and License

-Copyright (c) 2016-2017 CoNWeT Lab., Universidad Politecnica de Madrid Copyright (c) 2017-2019 Future Internet Consulting and Development Solutions S.L.
+Copyright (c) 2016-2017 CoNWeT Lab., Universidad Politecnica de Madrid
+Copyright (c) 2017-2021 Future Internet Consulting and Development Solutions S.L.
+Copyright (c) 2021 Kazuhito Suda

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the